Ask Slashdot: What's the Best Business Model for An Open Source Developer? - Slashdot

 IBM, Redhat and Oracle are also good choices - if you don't want to starve and you understand how the open source ecosystem works, go corporate.

-The business model depends (Score:2)
+The business model depends (Score:5, Interesting)

 on the nature of your customer and the type of software.
 When you talk about 'business models', before you get into any kind of complicated strategy, the important thing to fix in your mind is that you have to answer this question: where is the cash going to come from?